Boycott, Divestment and Sanctions: Cultural response

-In 2017, a pro-Israel organization brought charges against eight members of the BDS movement over their role in the 2015 action against Matisyahu.
-On 11 January 2021, the Valencia Appeals Court acquitted the BDS members of the charges.
-The court said that the BDS members' action was "protected by freedom of expression and that their intention was not to discriminate against Matisyahu because he is Jewish but to protest Israel's policies".

 According to American organization Creative Community for Peace, some performers feel harassed or even physically threatened by BDS groups.

 In July 2019, after the Open Source Festival in Düsseldorf disinvited the American rapper Talib Kweli for refusing to denounce the BDS movement, 103 artists, including Peter Gabriel, Naomi Klein and Boots Riley, signed an open letter condemning Germany's attempts to impose restrictions on artists who support Palestinian rights.

 In 2019, the parliament of Germany issued a resolution that advocated against financing any project that called for a boycott of Israel on the grounds that the BDS movement was antisemitic.
 Twenty-five institutions, including the Goethe Institute, the Federal Cultural Foundation, the Berlin Deutsches Theater, the German Academic Exchange Service Artists Exchange, the Berliner Festspiele, and the Einstein Forum issued a joint statement in 2019, after intensive internal debates, that "accusations of antisemitism are being misused to push aside important voices and to distort critical positions".

 According to Israeli actress Noa Tishby, BDS's official website is riddled with cherry-picked misinformation about the history of the Arab-Israeli conflict.
 She notes that the website says "Israel deliberately attacked Palestinian ... civilian infrastructure" but does not contextualize the claim with Hamas's use of human shields in the Gaza Strip.
 According to Tishby, reticence about Hamas activities against Israel, radical ideology, and oppression of Palestinians is a pattern on BDS's website.